 Skip to main content

 B20 is the Base ecosystem’s own version of ERC-20.
 It ships with a built-in compliance toolkit: transfer policies, freeze-and-seize, role-based access control, memos, and supply caps.
 The full interface specs are available in the Base Standard Library repository.
-B20 supports two variants:
+To deploy your first B20 token, see the Launch a B20 Token quickstart.

 VariantDecimalsAdditional Features